LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 A survey bot lets you collect feedback from consumers at the end of a conversation with a custom bot or human agent.
 The survey bot can ask:

-* Specialized questions designed to provide Customer Satisfaction (CSAT), Net Promoter Score (NPS), and First Contact Resolution (FCR) survey metrics.
+* Specialized questions designed to provide Customer Satisfaction (CSAT), Net Promoter Score (NPS), and First Contact Resolution (FCR) survey metrics
 * Questions that reflect your brand's key performance indicators
 * Free-text questions